 The South-East of France is such a diverse region.
-Of course, there is the Mediterranean with its gorgeous beaches and crystal clear water.
-However, don’t forget about the inlands.
-When you drive up the winding roads to the historical village of Minerve, you will be overwhelmed by the amazingly beautiful area and stunning nature.
-No wonder this village is designated as one of the most beautiful villages of France.
+Of course, there is the Mediterranean with its gorgeous beaches and crystal-clear water.
+However, it’s also worth exploring the inland areas.
+When you drive up the winding roads to the historic village of Minerve, the stunning nature will overwhelm you.
+No wonder this charming village is officially one of the most beautiful villages in France!

 Minerve is perched on a high ridge, which offers naturally strong defensive protection.
 The surrounding dramatic canyons eroded at the place where the two rivers, La Cesse and Le Brian, come together.
 Access to this rocky peninsula was difficult, so it was the perfect location to build a citadel.
 It made Minerve a powerful Cathar city during the Middle Ages.
 The tower at the village entrance is the only remnant of the viscount castle, and you will see this ‘Candela’ when entering Minerve by foot after having parked in the designated paid parking lot.

 Minerve is remarkably well-preserved and will bring you straight back to the Middle Ages with its curvy and cobbly streets.
 The village itself is an absolute joy to visit.
 There are two small museums: the history museum Hurepel and the Archaeology and Paleontology museum.
 And a few restaurants and shops that are mostly open during the summer months.
 However, Minerve has seen some dark periods.
 Back in the early 13th century, the French crown wanted to incorporate the Cathar regions.
 Therefore, many crusades were organised in the name of the pope.
 Minerve’s geological position couldn’t stop the military leader of the Crusade against the Albigensians- Simon de Montfort- who paid a memorable visit in 1210.